esmini/esmini/docs/BuildInstructions.md

 Windows and Mac: Install the [cmake](https://cmake.org/) application

 ## Build project
-These steps applies to Windows/Visual Studio.
-Other platforms are similar.
-1. First generate build configuration (see above)
+First generate build configuration (see above)

+Windows/Visual Studio
 1. Open generated solution, build*/EnvironmentSimulator.sln
 1. Select configuration, Debug or Release
 1. Build CMakePredefinedTargets/INSTALL (right-click and select build)

+macOS
+1. cd build
+1. xcodebuild -scheme install -configuration Release build

+- or open generated project in Xcode, and build from there

+Linux
+1. cd build
+1. make -j4 install

 This will build all projects and copy the binaries into a dedicated folder found by the demo batch scripts.